ancient-world-citation-analysis/CDLI2LoD/data/side-notes.md

 The genre reference csv file is taken from this [link](https://docs.google.com/spreadsheets/d/1XE6nSPdUXy-_CFTJ-xh8rDrsHNV5LAMw2SfSnh1L66E/edit#gid=1511149082).

-The last download is made at _July 13th, 2023_.
+The last download is made on _July 13th, 2023_.

 ## 6. Ruler:

 The ruler reference csv file is taken from this [link](https://docs.google.com/spreadsheets/d/1ncbey4rVBJgTFz9W9MS9auB4IxbwWxxiBxN8dbL-VUM/edit#gid=578731252), which is exported from the chronology jupyter notebook.

-The last download is made at _August 2nd, 2023_.
+The last download is made on _August 2nd, 2023_.

+The `ruler-ORACC.csv` is taken from this [link](https://docs.google.com/spreadsheets/d/1QMtHFIp8hJZrBcU96mwFZ-UPZKWGRuIUWWdnEzWiTXg/edit#gid=309975620).
+We used this csv to add ruler for our data according to the key `id_text`.
+The last download is made on _August 3rd, 2023_.